My resume is available on LinkedIn.

 I love that I have diverse friends and acquaintances.
 I view strangers as friends that I have yet to meet.
 I enjoy helping others.
 I will take either side for the sake of a good debate.

-I love to travel, have spent time in most US states and many nations of the world, and have a friend in each place.
+I love to travel, have spent time in most US states and many nations of the world, and have a friend in each one.
 Though I wander, I spend most of my time in Silicon Valley.
 I am also licensed ham radio operator N1QLO.

 I enjoy trying new languages, but I know only one fluently.
-Lately, I am studying Mandarin and traditional writing.
+Lately, I am studying Mandarin and reading traditional characters.
 I speak and write with impeccable English grammar.
 I enjoy limericks, wordplay, thoughtful sayings, and general trivia.
 I like studying maps and have a good sense of direction.
 I drive a stick shift and can back up a trailer.